 - Law Center

-Ahead of the announcement Reservists from more than two-dozen countries have gathered here to take part in the 2014 Congress of the, Interallied Confederation of Reserve Officers, known globally by the French acronym, CIOR.
+Reservists from more than two-dozen countries gathered to take part in the 2014 Congress of the Interallied Confederation of Reserve Officers, known globally by the French acronym, CIOR.
 Now in its 66th year, this international conference plays a critical role in maintaining readiness for millions of Reservists represented here by these NATO partners.

 Part diplomatic conference part military competition, the Congress is an annual meeting designed to facilitate CIOR’s mission of support to the NATO Alliance.
 Through committees that examine issues and provide analysis relating to reserve forces and international competition that display combat and medical tactics, the Congress has also become a one-of-a-kind professional development opportunity for individual Reservists.

 As if the complexities of Reserve service weren’t enough, CIOR is chiefly responsible for maintaining the continuity of Reservists across international borders and advising on the use of Reserve forces in joint operations worldwide: no easy mission.
 But leaders here say it’s essential to maintaining the levels of Reserve efficiency and capability the US military has come to expect and rely upon.